 What is the cheapest golf course in Phoenix?

-Papago Golf Course is the most affordable full-length public course in Phoenix at ~$22–30 depending on season.
-City-operated courses like Encanto Golf Course and Cave Creek Golf Course are similarly priced.
+Papago Golf Course is the most affordable full-length public course in Phoenix, with city-operated Encanto Golf Course and Cave Creek Golf Course similarly priced.
+See current rates in the pricing table above.

 Is TPC Scottsdale open to the public?

 Yes, both TPC Scottsdale courses (Stadium and Champions) are open to daily-fee players.
-The Stadium Course runs $175–300 peak season; the Champions Course runs $95–175.
-Summer rates are significantly lower.
+The Stadium Course peaks in peak season; the Champions Course is priced lower.
+Summer rates are significantly lower across both courses.

 When is the cheapest time to play golf in Scottsdale?